piroor/tabsonbottom/README.md

 tabsonbottom
 ============

-Applies "Tabs on Bottom" appearance for Firefox.
+Applies "Tabs on Bottom" appearance for Firefox, for Firefox older than its version 57.

+This project is obsolete and not maintained anymore.